MetPX/sarracenia/doc/sr_subscribe.1.rst

 **Setting NONE when delivering to non-Sarracenia destination.**

    NONE is to be used when there is some other means to figure out if a file is delivered.
-   For example, when sending to another pump, the sender will inform the receiver that the file is complete by posting the delivered file to that broker, so there is no danger of it being picked up early.
+   For example, when sending to another pump, the sender will post the announcement to the destination after the file is complete, so there is no danger of it being picked up early.

    When used in-appropriately, there will occasionally be incomplete files delivered.